All Episodes

 Are you kidding me?

-I have another two words radical Islam.
+I have another two words.

-Say um that's right and we know we know what they we know what they can roll.
+And we know what they can roll.

-And people love to back a winner and we are winning these days.
+And people love to back a winner, and we are winning these days.

-We have a winning formula the polls are all tightening.
+We have a winning formula.

 Look at Hillary Clinton's numbers in these swing states.

-She's at 50% nowhere that's just remarkable for the person who has the whole mainstream media, all the money in the world, a sitting president, a former president both of whom are much more popular than she is of course she's got everything you can imagine going for her and she can't crack 50% in these swing states.
+That's just remarkable for the person who has the whole mainstream media, all the money in the world, a sitting president, a former president, both of whom are much more popular than she is, of course.

-She can't crack 60% among women what do we so we know we've got a winning formula.
+So we know we've got a winning formula.

-Even Chris Elizabeth from the Washington Post the Fix tweeted out today that the momentum is clearly Donald Trump's a Bloomberg poll came out this morning we're up five points in Ohio which McCain and Romney both lost.
+Even Chris Elizabeth from the Washington Post, the Fix, tweeted out today that the momentum is clearly Donald Trump's Bloomberg poll came out this morning.

-By the way it's better that you're also winning in Nevada you're also winning in Colorado in a poll that came out today.
+You're also winning in Colorado in a poll that came out today.

-Every one of these swing states are are critical if the Republicans going to win the presidency.
+Every one of these swing states are critical if the Republicans are going to win the presidency.

-Whether you're a consultant living in that state Or you are a member, an elected official, or a former elected official from that state.
+Whether you're a consultant living in that state or you are a member, an elected official or a former elected official from that state.

 You're disrespecting your own people when you won't abide the expression of support for Donald Trump that they are clearly evidencing.

-And so you can have your problem with something Donald Trump says or how he said it, or he's unconventional, or blah blah blah, or but what about the people in your state?
+And so you can have your problem with something Donald Trump says or how he said it or he's unconventional or blah blah blah.

-You know, who gets invited on the Sunday shows because he taxed his party's nominee.
+I mean, I got to say to Senator Flake in Arizona, what, you know, who gets invited on the Sunday shows because he attacks his party's nominee.

 There were thousands of people waiting outside who couldn't even get in.